Giraffe (Year 2)

 Each Wednesday the children will take home two pieces of homework (usually 1x Maths and 1x English/SPaG) in their homework books.
 This will be activities that we have done in class so the children should be able to complete this as independently as possible.
 Homework will be due back in the following Monday, unless stated otherwise.

 PE will be on Monday (Mr Dickinson will teach this lesson) and Wednesday each week.
 If your child wears earrings, please can these be taken out before school.
 Your child needs to have weather appropriate clothing in their PE kit, especially in the colder months.
+This also applies for forest school sessions!

 Speaking and Listening - Shoeboxes